s-nelsen/StarWars5e.Core/StarWars5e.Parser/Sources/en/SNV_Content.md

 <div class='wide'>

-Voxyn are a genetic cross between a fero xyn and a vornskr—both deadly predators—shaped into being by the sentient Yuuzhan Vong species.
+Voxyn are a genetic cross between a fero xyn and a vornskrâ€”both deadly predatorsâ€”shaped into being by the sentient Yuuzhan Vong species.
 Designed to hunt and kill the Force-sensitive Jedi of the galaxy, the reptilian hounds are all clones of the voxyn queen.

 ***Biology.*** The cells of voxyn deteriorate at a rapid rate if they are not exposed to a nutrient from the planet Myrkr, and as such, voxyn in other parts of the galaxy typically do not survive for more than a few months.
 Voxyn are naturally sterile.